remogatto/gospeccy/README.md

 GoSpeccy is yet another ZX Spectrum (Speccy for friends) Emulator.
 The interesting fact is that it is written in Go and - AFAIK - it's the first Spectrum/Z80 emulator coded with the new language designed by certain well known Google employees.
+Last but not least, GoSpeccy is Free Software.

 There are a lot of ZX Spectrum emulators around so, why reinventing the wheel?
 Well, mainly for [amarcord](http://en.wikipedia.org/wiki/Amarcord)